-• Remove the bolts and clamps, and take off the throttle pulley cover.
+Remove the bolts, and take off the throttle pulley cover.

-A. Throttle Pulley Cover Bolts B. Throttle Pulley Cover
+- A. Throttle Pulley Cover Bolts - B. Throttle Pulley Cover

-• Loosen the throttle cable bolts, and free the tips of throttle cable lower end.
+- Loosen the decelerator cable bolt locknut, and free the tip of cable lower end. - Loosen the accelerator cable bolt, and free the tip of cable lower end.

+- A. Decelerator Cable Bolt Locknut

+- B. Accelerator Cable Bolt

-- A. Tips of Throttle Cable Lower End
+- C. Tips of Throttle Cable Lower End

-- B. Throttle Pulley
+- D. Throttle Pulley

-- C. Accelerator Cable
+- E. Accelerator Cable

-- D. Decelerator Cable
+- F. Decelerator Cable

-- E. Throttle Cable Bolts
+Never drop the throttle body assy especially on a hard surface.
+Such a shock to the body assy can damage it.

-- After removing the throttle body assy, cover the throttle body assy holder and air cleaner duct with a clean cloth to protect them from dirt.

-Clean the throttle body assy (see Cleaning Your Motorcycle section).
+- After removing the throttle body assy, cover the throttle body assy holder and air cleaner duct with a clean cloth to protect them from dirt. - Clean the throttle body assy. - Check the throttle bore at the throttle valve for carbon deposits by opening the throttle valve. - If any carbon accumulates, wipe the carbon off the throttle bore and the throttle valve, using a lint-free cloth penetrated with a high flash-point solvent.

+A. Throttle Bore